treebeardtech/nbmake-action/README.md

 | `api-key`                 | `"${{ secrets.TREEBEARD_API_KEY }}"`                   | treebeard teams api key                                                                                  |

 # FAQ
- ## 🐳 Should I `use-docker` or not?
+## Should I `use-docker` or not?

 By default, Treebeard will use repo2docker to containerise the repo before running the notebooks inside the container.

-This is great for simplicity and binder-compatibility but more advanced users may prefer to bypass containerisation because
+This is great for simplicity as it will try to install your dependencies based on setup.py/requirements, but more advanced users may prefer to bypass containerisation because
 1. You prefer to install dependencies yourself (could be as simple as `pip install -r requirements.txt`)
 2. You would like to use GitHub Actions to integrate with GCP, AWS etc without having to pass credentials into a container
 3. You would like to use windows.
 Repo2docker builds Ubuntu images.